frovedis/frovedis/doc/manual/python/ml/fpgrowth.md

     rule.save("./out/FPRule")

 It saves the rules in 'FPRule' directory.
+It would raise exception if the directory already exists with same name.

 The 'FPRule' directory has